tzs/WAR-MMBlinker/README.txt

 where N is the number of the item.
 Invoking that macro will start that item's pips blinking.
 Invoking it while the item is blinking will stop the blinking.

+Although named "MiniMap Blinker", it actually also blinks the pips on the main map.